OfficeDev/PnP-Guidance/articles/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 ## Understanding the Problem
-In Visual Studio, you navigate to Debug, start debugging and receive a message that "Your tenant administrator has to approve this app" as depicted below.
+In Visual Studio, you navigate to Debug, start debugging and receive a message that "**Your tenant administrator has to approve this app**" as depicted below.
 ![](http://i.imgur.com/oFH9oqb.png).

 ## Walkthrough
 ### Step 1: Create a new service principal
 Navigate to a site collection in your tenant and generate a new client Id and Secret.
-(E.g. https://contoso.sharepoint.com/_layouts/15/appregnew.aspx).
-In this page click Generate for both the Client Id, Client Secret Fields and supply the remaining fields.
+(E.g., https://contoso.sharepoint.com/_layouts/15/appregnew.aspx).
+In this page click **Generate** for both the **Client Id**, **Client Secret** Fields and supply the remaining fields.
 While you are developing the add-in ensure you use localhost.com including the port as the App Domain.
 You should have something similar as below.

 ![](http://i.imgur.com/5CfHgFD.png)

 ### Step 2: Grant Tenant Permissions
 In order to perform this step, you must be a SharePoint Online Administrator.

-Navigate to your SharePoint Admin Center (E.g. https://contoso-admin.sharepoint.com/_layouts/15/appinv.aspx) and grant the tenant permissions
+Navigate to the SharePoint Admin Center (E.g., https://contoso-admin.sharepoint.com/_layouts/15/appinv.aspx) and grant the tenant permissions
 ![](http://i.imgur.com/EGuJG3a.png)

 ![](http://i.imgur.com/dst9ZdP.png)

 ### Step 3: Update your manifest and web.config
-In your Visual Studio solution, update your manifest and web.config with the client id that you created in step 1.
+In the Visual Studio solution; update the manifest and web.config with the client id created in step 1.
 ![](http://i.imgur.com/fKkLIde.png)

-### Step 4: Package the app and add the .app file to the app catalog
+### Step 4: Package the app and add the .app file to the App catalog
-Right click on your SharePoint Add-in Project and click publish.
-You may need to create publishing profile.
+Right click on the SharePoint Add-in project and click publish.

-Supply your Client ID and Client Secret that you created in Step 1.
+Supply the **Client ID** and **Client Secret **created in Step 1.

 ![](http://i.imgur.com/XpM9rwb.png)

-Supply your URL for where you are hosting the add-in.
-Since we want to debug the add-in ensure that you supply https://localhost.com including the port as depicted below.
+Since you want to debug the add-in, ensure that you supply https://localhost.com including the port as depicted below.
 ![](http://i.imgur.com/nQmSbPC.png)

-Now deploy your add-in to your App Catalog site.
+Now deploy the add-in in the App Catalog site.

 ### Step 5: Install your add-in in your developer site collection

-Navigate to your developer site and add the app.
-Click on App Details.
+Navigate to the developer site and add the app.
+Click on **App Details**.
 ![](http://i.imgur.com/Aihr4r7.png)

-If you clicked on the app tile you will have to click on "Find out why" and request your app
+If you clicked on the app tile, you will have to click on "**Find out why**" and request your app
 ![](http://i.imgur.com/DwWUkG0.png)

 Once the request has been submitted the status will be in a pending state until the SharePoint Administrator or the App Catalog Administrator approves the request.
-To approve the request navigate to the app catalog, App Requests and approve the request.
+To approve the request, navigate to the app catalog, App Requests and approve the request.

 ![](http://i.imgur.com/yZ8vNEc.png)

-Once the request has been approved the add-in may not be installed.
+Once the request has been approved the add-in may now be installed.

 ![](http://i.imgur.com/PMitOEY.png)

 ### Step 6: Debug your Add-in
-In Visual Studio right click your web project a select Debug Start new instance.
-Once started navigate to your site and launch the app-in.
+In Visual Studio right click your web project and select **Debug** Start new instance.
+Once started, navigate to your site and launch the add-in.

 ![](http://i.imgur.com/Y5vAlDr.png)